 I think this sampling of fun things to do in Calgary will appeal to locals and visitors alike.
-I am always surprised when I get out of the bubble I live in, just how much the city offers.
+I am always surprised, when I get out of the bubble I live in, just how much the city of Calgary has to offer.

 Updated May 2020.
 This post includes some affiliate links.
 If you make a purchase via one of these links, I may receive a small commission at no extra cost to you.

 Go up the Calgary Tower

 You have to ride the elevators up to the observation deck on the Calgary Tower at least once.
 Then step onto the glass floor and watch 190 some metres disappear beneath your feet.

 If that freaks you out then just wander 360 degrees around on the Observation Deck reading all manner of informative signs.
 Did you know you can have lunch or dinner in the restaurant a floor above the observation deck?
 That’s a fun thing to do as the restaurant rotates – so over about an hour you see the layout of the entire city.